-How to Stop Your Log Splitter From Overheating: Fast DIY Fixes and Prevention
+Stop Log Splitter Overheating: 3 Fast DIY Fixes

 Understanding Log Splitter Overheating: Causes and Risks

-Overheating in a log splitter typically refers to the hydraulic fluid reaching excessive temperatures, though engine overheating can also occur.
-The hydraulic system is the heart of your splitter, using pressurized fluid to generate the immense force needed to split wood.
-When this fluid gets too hot, it loses its viscosity, reducing lubrication and increasing friction throughout the system.
+Overheating in a log splitter primarily refers to the hydraulic fluid reaching excessive temperatures, though engine overheating can also occur.
+The hydraulic system is the core of your splitter, using pressurized fluid to generate the immense force needed to split wood.
+When this fluid gets too hot, it loses viscosity, reducing lubrication and increasing friction throughout the system.

 Primary Causes of Heat Generation